What are Notifications?

 - Table: A two column table of question and answer pairs.

-- PDF: A table PDF or custom Results PDF.
-Requires the Pro 2 level or higher.
+- PDF: A Table PDF or custom Results Doc (requires a Pro 2 level or higher account).

 - Populated Form Link: A link to view your form populated with the result.

-Notifications can send a custom message enabling "Include message".
+Notifications can send a custom message by using "Include message".
 Messages can use Pipes to include information from form users.

 You can use a Radio Button Email Routing item, a Dropdown Email Routing item, or a Checkbox Email Routing item as a Notification's "To" or "Reply-To".
 These item types are in the "Email Items" category in the list of items that can be added to your form.